guarddog-dev/VMware_Photon_OVA/README.md

 Approximately 45 minutes depending upon internet/network connectivity/CPU/drive speed.

 ## Troubleshooting
 The most common problem I have run into is not having enough wait time set for the OS to complete inital installation.
-This is dependant on the internet and your network since Ubuntu likes to download/install security updates as part of the OS deployment process.
 If the time is not long enough, your OS will not complete the install prior to the rest of the VNC keyboard commands being run, causing everything to fail.
-If you need to tweak this, simply move up by increments of 30 seconds until you find the sweet spot.
-To set this, simply open the ubuntu-20.04.json and update the line (34 presently) "<tab><enter><wait500>" from 500 to 530 or 600.
+If you need to tweak this, simply move up by increments of 25 seconds until you find the sweet spot.
+To set this, simply open the photon.json and update the line (27 presently) "<enter><wait65>", from 65 to 90.

 ## Reference Website info on Packer for VMware
 https://packer.io/plugins/builders/vmware/iso